flashlin/Samples/torch-qa/fine-tune/data-user/casino.md

 | Baccarat | Banker | 1.06% | 0.93
 | | Player | 1.24% | 0.95
 | | Tie | 14.36% | 2.64

+Question: Introduction Live Dealer Sic Bo
+Q: What is Live Sic Bo?
+Answer: The objective of the game is to successfully bet on the outcome of the three dice.
+Multiple bets can be placed on the table.
+The Player has the option of making anywhere from one to fifty two bets at various odds.

+In Live Dealer Sic Bo, the Player is presented with a live person shaking the dice.
+Action and results are displayed in real time and in computer generated graphics for confidence and easy understanding.

+Question: What is the theoretical return to player for Live Dealer Sic Bo?
+Question: What is the theoretical return to player for Live Sic Bo?
+Q: In Sic Bo, What is the average return to the Player over a long period of time?
+Q: In Live Sic Bo, What is the average return to the Player over a long period of time?
+Answer: The theoretical return to player of this game is 96.21%.
+Over a long period of time, the game is likely to average a return to the Player of 96.06% of the total bets made.